OSGeo/OSGeoLive-doc/overview/geopublisher_overview.rst

 * Styling based on OGC SLD standard.
 * Offline atlases run directly from any media - Java does not have to be installed.
 * Supports tiled image pyramids for big raster data.
-* Fully translated into German, English, Italian and Frensh.
+* Fully translated into German, English, Italian and French.

 Implemented Standards
 ---------------------